Alv3s/Thing.CoAP/README.md

 Thing.CoAP is a platform independent library implementing both CoAP Server and Client.
 It has been tested on ESP, ESP32 and regular Windows/Linux application.

 ## Features
-CoAP is a protocol that operates similar to a REST application: A server has one or several endpoints (caleed Resources) accessible via "Get", "Post", "Put" and "Delete" methods.
+CoAP is a protocol that operates similar to a REST application: A server has one or several endpoints (called Resources) accessible via "Get", "Post", "Put" and "Delete" methods.
 A client can be call the server to get the data.
 This is useful for constrained devices, like Microcontrollers, allowing the communication between these devices or a computer.
 One of the advantages of CoAp when comparing to MQTT is that CoAP protocol doesn't require a broker, making an easier to deploy environment without a single failure point.

 The following architectures/devices were tested and have examples for:
 - Windows
 - ESP8266
 - ESP32
+- Linux

 ### Server Features
 - **Any number of resources**:  Thing.CoAP allows to add any number of Resources.